Infertility in men

 - Muscle contractions in the vas deferens from sexual activity propel the sperm along past the seminal vesicles.
 These are clusters of tissue that contribute fluid, called seminal fluid, to the sperm.
 The vas deferens also collects fluid from the nearby prostate gland.
 This mixture of various fluids and sperm is the semen.

 - Each vas deferens then joins together to form the ejaculatory duct.
 This duct, which now contains the sperm-containing semen, passes down through the urethra.
-(The urethra is the same channel in the penis through which a man urinates, but during orgasm, muscles close off the bladder so that urine cannot enter the urethra.)
+(The urethra is the same channel in the penis through which a man urinates.
+During orgasm, muscles block the bladder so that urine cannot enter the urethra.)

-- The semen is forced through the urethra during ejaculation, the final stage of orgasm when the sperm is literally shot out of the penis.
+- The semen is forced through the urethra during ejaculation, the final stage of orgasm when the sperm is literally ejected from the penis.

 Click on the icon to see an image of the vas deferens.